 For further guidance…

 For help with filing a worker’s compensation claim in California, completing workers comp forms or appealing a denial of benefits, contact us.
-Our workers comp lawyers helps police officers, firefighters and other workers to get compensation for their job-related injuries.
+Our workers comp lawyers help police officers, firefighters and other workers to get compensation for their job-related injuries.

 - Cal.
 Lab.
 Code § 5710(a)